Convergence in divergent series related to perturbation methods using continued exponential and Shanks transformations: Ground-state energy of He isoelectronic species

 Expanding any continued exponential as Taylor series and relating at each order of perturbation parameter $\lambda$ with a general power series we get

-Solving these equations sequentially based on the available numerical values of $\varepsilon_i$ of the perturbation series we get the continued exponential coefficients $b_i$.
+Solving these equations sequentially based on the available numerical values of $\varepsilon_i$ of the perturbation series, we get the continued exponential coefficients $b_i$.

 The partial sums for the continued exponential of ground-state energy from Eq.(2) are given by the sequence of approximants Further, Shanks transformation is used to converge the sequence of partial sums more rapidly.
-Shanks transformations \cite{bender1999advanced} and their iterations are defined as and $ S^2(A_i) = S(S(A_i)).$ The partial sums for the perturbation series, continued exponential and their iterated Shanks transformations $S(A_i)$ and $S^2(A_i)$ can be observed in table \ref{table 12} for Z=2.
+Shanks transformations \cite{bender1999advanced} and their iterations are defined as and $ S^2(A_i) = S(S(A_i)).$ The partial sums for the perturbation series, continued exponential, and their iterated Shanks transformations $S(A_i)$ and $S^2(A_i)$ can be observed in table \ref{table 12} for Z=2.

-We can observe that the partial sums of continued exponential converge rapidly than the partial sums of perturbation series to the obtained value of ground-state energy of He atom.
+We can observe that the partial sums of the continued exponential $A_i$ converge better than the partial sums of the perturbation series to the obtained value of ground-state energy of the He atom.
+And the Shanks $S(A_i)$, along with iterated Shanks $S^2(A_i)$, show rapid convergence towards the exact value.
 The iterated Shanks transforms $S^2(A_6)$ and $S^2(A_7)$ provide an upper and lower bound to the exact value of the energy previously obtained (PO) with a numerical accuracy of $10^{-9}$.
+Numerical accuracy measured by calculating Similarly, we plot these $A_i$ (Eq.
+(6)), $ S(A_i)$ and $S^2(A_i)$ at successive orders $i=2,\cdots,9$ in Fig. 1 to explicitly show the convergence behaviour of the transformed continued exponentials in this case.

-Numerical accuracy measured by calculating Similarly we obtain the upper and lower bound for other He isoelectronic species and compare with standard results obtained from other variational methods \cite{thakkar1994,PhysRevA.65.054501} in table \ref{table 11}.
+In a similar manner, we obtain the upper and lower bounds for other He isoelectronic species and compare with standard results obtained from other variational methods \cite{thakkar1994,PhysRevA.65.054501} in table \ref{table 11}.
 We obtain a numerical accuracy of $10^{-6}$ for $\hbox{H}^-$, $10^{-7}$ for He, $10^{-12}$ for $\hbox{Li}^+$, $\hbox{Be}^{++}$ and $\hbox{B}^{+++}$ ions.